KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Methodology

 \textbf{Problem Definition.} Let $\mathbf{X}_{T-t:T}^{o} \in \mathbb{R}^{N_o \times t}$ denote the values of $N_o$ observed nodes in $t$ time intervals.
-We follow existing studies~\citep{wu2021inductive} and construct a graph structure on the observed nodes (e.g., creating an edge between two nodes if they are close enough).
+We follow existing studies~\cite{wu2021inductive} and construct a graph structure on the observed nodes (e.g., creating an edge between two nodes if they are close enough).
 We denote the adjacency matrix of the graph structure by $\mathbf{A}^o \in [0, 1]^{N_o \times N_o}$.
 The {\bf inductive spatio-temporal kriging} problem is to estimate the values of $N_u$ unobserved nodes, which are not known until inference, based on $\mathbf{X}_{T-t:T}^{o}$ and the graph on top of the observed nodes and unobserved nodes.

-\textbf{Overview of KITS.} To mitigate the graph issue suffered by existing methods, we first propose a new {\bf Increment training strategy}, which inserts \emph{virtual nodes} to the training graph and aims to estimate the values of all nodes with a kriging model in a semi-supervised manner (Section~\ref{sec:increment_strategy_kriging}).
-We then design a kriging model with an encoder-decoder architecture, which involves two components, namely {\bf Spatio-Temporal Graph Convolution} (STGC) and {\bf Reference-based Feature Fusion} (RFF) module (Section~\ref{sec:km}).
-Finally, we incorporate a {\bf Node-aware Cycle Regulation} (NCR) for regulating those virtual nodes since they lack of labels (Section~\ref{sec:nct}).
-We name the whole framework {\bf KITS} and provide its overview in Figure~\ref{fig:pave}.
+\textbf{KITS.} To mitigate the issues suffered by existing methods, we first propose a new {\bf Increment training strategy}, which inserts \emph{virtual nodes} to the training graph and aims to estimate the values of all nodes with a kriging model in a semi-supervised manner.
+We then design a {\bf kriging model}, which involves two components, namely Spatio-Temporal Graph Convolution (STGC) and Reference-based Feature Fusion (RFF).
+Finally, we incorporate a Node-aware Cycle Regulation (NCR) for regulating those virtual nodes since they lack of labels.
+An overview of is illustrated in Figure~\ref{fig:pave}.